cuspaceflight/CamPyRoS/CONTRIBUTING.md

 - Try to stick to the [black](https://github.com/psf/black#the-black-code-style) coding style, instructions below for automation
 - We use [Sphinx](https://www.sphinx-doc.org/en/master/) for API documentation so comments must be in a very specific format
 - **When you modify code this usually has a knock on effect.
 This means when you make a change you should try to make it backwards compatiable or go through the other files and modify them to accomodate your changes.
 This usually includes modifcation to `example.py`, `statistical.py` (this could be complicated so please contact us to check how we want the changes implimented in it), `stats_example.py`, `example.ipynb`, `stats_example.ipynb` and `main.py` if you have made changes in another file.
 If your code includes a new functionality you should change the examples to be able to demonstrait that.**
+- We have a [code of conduct](https://github.com/cuspaceflight/CamPyRoS/blob/main/CODE_OF_CONDUCT.md).
+TLDR - be nice to other people.

 ### The contribution process